knoepfel/meld-serial/analysis/serial_node_timing.md

 We can see that the *Source* is firing many times, and with a wide spread of durations.
 We also see that the *Source* is serialized, as expected for an input node.
-There is some small idle time after the first firing of the *Source*, and a considerable delay after the second firing.
+There is some small idle time after the first firing of the *Source*, and a addtional delays after the next few firings.
 After the first firing, all the activity for the *Source* moves to a different thread.
-There are some idle times between source firings that we do not understand.
+We do not understand the cause of the delays between source firings, or the range of durations of the *Source* tasks.

 In <a href="#fig-program-start-after-first"
 class="quarto-xref">Figure 3</a>, we can zoom in further to see what is happening after the first firing of the *Source*.
 There are delays between the creation of a message by the *Source* and the start of the processing of that message by one of the other nodes, and that delay is variable.
+In this plot we see that it is message 17 that has an enormous duration for the *Source* task: 4.889 ms.

 <div id="fig-program-start-after-first">